 Fenghuang On-line was established in December 2005.
 On December 31, 2009, Fenghuang On-line entered into a series of contractual arrangements with each of Tianying Jiuzhou and Yifeng Lianhe and their respective shareholders to govern our relationships with Tianying Jiuzhou and Yifeng Lianhe, at which time we became operational in our current corporate structure.
-These contractual arrangements allow us to effectively control Tianying Jiuzhou and Yifeng Lianhe and to derive substantially all of the economic benefits from them.
+During the first quarter of 2021, Fenghuang On-line terminated the contractual agreements with Yifeng Lianhe and then entered into a series of new contractual arrangements with Fenghuang Ronghe.
+Shareholders of Yifeng Lianhe transferred all of their equity interests in Yifeng Lianhe to Fenghuang Ronghe, as a result of which Yifeng Lianhe became a wholly owned subsidiary of Fenghuang Ronghe.
+The contractual arrangements with Tianying Jiuzhou and Fenghuang Ronghe and their respective shareholders allow us to effectively control Tianying Jiuzhou and Fenghuang Ronghe (and indirectly control their respectively subsidiaries such as Yifeng Lianhe) and to derive substantially all of the economic benefits from them.
 See "-C. Organizational Structure - Contractual Arrangements with Our Affiliated Consolidated Entities."

-On May 12, 2011, our ADSs began trading on the New York Stock Exchange under the ticker symbol "FENG".
+On May 12, 2011, our ADSs began trading on the New York Stock Exchange under the ticker symbol "FENG."
 We closed our initial public offering on May 17, 2011 and the underwriters subsequently exercised their over-allotment option on June 8, 2011.
 We issued and sold a total of 13,415,125 ADSs in these transactions, representing 107,321,000 Class A ordinary shares in the form of ADSs, raising US\$137.2 million in proceeds to us before expenses but after underwriting discounts and commissions.